fraulueneburg/so-fresh-so-clean/README.md

 So we built the thing that made everyone think we were <strong><u>so</u></strong> not fun: A cleaning app for shared flats!
 Complete with all the CRUD operations and a special bonus feature: If you don’t complete your tasks on time, you will be shamed by a sad animal and a passive-agressive message (we sincerely wish this one wasn’t based on a true story).

 Ready to join the dark side?
-[View our demo here](https://https://sofreshsoclean.adaptable.app/).<br>
+[View our demo here](https://https://sofreshsoclean.adaptable.app/).
-Shoutout to my most wonderful teammate, [Ronny Skaraboto](https://github.com/RonnySk), the Mister Clean of Node.js.

 ## Features